Looking for solid, time-tested advice on how to build a brand on Twitter? Read on to find expert tips on how to grow your Twitter brand.

 - Share your post

 It feels robotic and insincere.
-Posting a personal post of a photo of you, your dogs, your favorite food, or anything behind the scenes add human elements.
+Posting a personal post of a photo of you, your dogs, your favorite food, or anything behind the scenes adds human elements.
 These help you to stand out.
 In fact, my personal posts tend to be my most engaging content.

 People like to feel like they’re connecting to a person, rather than an avatar.
 Those personal photos, including your selfies, can help.
 It makes you more memorable.